iframe-resizer/docs/src/content/docs/upgrade.md

 ### TypeScript Types

-TypeScript Types are now included in the NPM module.
+TypeScript Types are now included in the NPM module for the parent and React packages.